Agoric/documentation/main/guides/zoe/proposal.md

 **exit** specifies how the offer can be cancelled.
 It must conform to one of three shapes:
 - `{ onDemand: null }`: (Default) The offering party can cancel on demand.
-- `{ waived: null }`: The offering party can't cancel and relies entirely on the smart contract to promptly finish their offer.
+- `{ waived: null }`: The offering party can't cancel and relies entirely on the smart contract to complete (finish or fail) their offer.
 - `{ afterDeadline: deadlineDetails }`: The offer is automatically cancelled after a deadline, as determined by its `timer` and `deadline` properties.